fahad1118/Image-Editing-Using-InstructPix2Pix-Model/README.md

   ```bash
   pip install torch diffusers transformers gradio pillow
   ```
 ## Running the App

-  ### 1. Clone the repository and navigate to the project directory.
+  1. Clone the repository and navigate to the project directory.

-  ### 2. Run the Python script to launch the Gradio app:
+  2. Run the Python script to launch the Gradio app:
+       ```bash
+     pip python app.py
+    ```

 ## Hugging Face Space